 Applying them immediately will demand a database reboot so the changes take effect immediately (DANGER: apply changes immediately causes database downtime).
 After that, click on Modify DB Instance and you're good to go!

-Reboot database instance
+Reboot database instance.

 If you choose to apply the changes immediately go to your DB Instance, click on Actions, and Reboot.
-No magic tricks, it's really this simple ☺️!
+No magic tricks, it's really this simple!

-on your database instance!
+Congratulations, you successfully installed pg_cron on your database instance!
 We've learned quite a bit about AWS configurations so far:

-- How to create parameter groups
+1. How to create parameter groups

-- How to edit parameter group fields
+2. How to edit parameter group fields

-- How to change parameter groups on our database instance on RDS
+3. How to change parameter groups on our database instance on RDS

-Now, I'll show you some commands you can do on your database with cron
+Now, I'll show you some commands you can do on your database with cron.

-Working with cron
+Working with cron on the database.

-Enable pg_cron
+Enable pg_cron extension.

 For you to test and work with cron jobs on your database, your first need to enable it.
 We enabled it on the AWS Console, but now we need to tell our database to go get the extension.
 For that, we should run the following command.